cuiter/aicourse/README.md

 My take on Andrew Ng's great [Machine Learning](https://www.youtube.com/watch?v=PPLop4L2eGk&list=PLLssT5z_DsK-h9vYZkQkYNWcItqhlRJLN&index=1) couse.

-This is a project where I'll be developing ML solutions from scratch (no algebra / ML libraries used) in Rust.
+I'll be developing ML solutions from scratch (no external algebra / ML libraries required) in Rust.
-My goal is to learn about how ML works on a deep level.
+The goal is to learn about how ML works on a deep level.
-In addition, I also want to improve my Test-Driven Development and Rust skillset.

 The solutions in this project serve as an example, and are probably not the most correct or efficient solution to the problem.
-It could be more easy to understand than other implementations, given this is written by someone with little practical experience in machine learning.
+Perhaps it is more readable than other implementations, given this is written by someone who has recently started learning about machine learning.

+To see a working neural network in action, clone the project including submodules and run:
+`cargo run --release`

+This will train a network to classify handwritten digits using the MNIST dataset.

 # Progress

 ## Lecture 1-4

-There is a Matrix struct that represents a linear algebra matrix.
-It has methods for addition, multiplication, inversion amongst other fundamental operators.
+There is a linear algebra Matrix implementation with methods for addition, multiplication, inversion amongst other fundamental operators.

-Both gradient descent and normal equation methods are implemented for solving the multivariate linear regression problem.
+The multivariate linear regression problem can be solved with both gradient descent and normal equation methods.

 The gradient descent implementation "learns" the optimal learning rate by increasing the learning rate when the new cost is less than the current cost, and decreasing it when the new cost is higher.
-The convergence threshold is currently hardcoded, but precise enough for >99% accuracy using the datasets in the examples.
+The convergence threshold is currently hardcoded, but precise enough for the datasets in the examples.

-The normal equation method can fail on some datasets because singular value decomposition (SVD) is not implemented for calculating the pseudo-inverse.
+The normal equation method can fail on some datasets because singular value decomposition (SVD) is not implemented for calculating the pseudo-inverse of a matrix.

 Polynomial regression is implemented by letting the user pass a transformation function which transforms the input into the inputs used by the learning